Penang transport like the public buses can get you across the island reliably. And there’s even a free shuttle that goes around George Town!

 - Dewan Sri Pinang – Another chance to stop at British colonial landmarks (City Hall, Town Hall, War Memorial, etc)

-Cycling allows you to cover more Penang street art at your own pace.
+Cycling allows you to cover more street art at your own pace.
 Or to see the more remote clan jetties of Penang!

 Just watch out for traffic!
 And check the weather forecast for fierce sunshine or heavy rain before you decide to rent out some bicycles.